laurenkopac/NYJetsAnalytics/README.md

-# NY Jets Analtyics Public Repository
+# NFL and New York Jets Data Analysis

-LJ.
-Kopac
+Welcome to my public repositiory for code used to make content for the Twitter account [@NYJetsAnalytics](https://twitter.com/NYJetsAnalytics).
+DMs are always open for questions!

-Public data dump of scripts and dataframes used to create content for the twitter account @NYJetsAnalytics.
+-L.Kopac